kvanhoey/ParallelHalfedgeSubdivision/README.md

 * The resulting subdivision is written to disk as an OBJ file.
 It is triangular for Loop subdivision, and quad-only for Catmull-Clark subdivision.

 The `meshes` folder contains example meshes that can be used as inputs.

+The `doc` folder contains a doxygen file to generate documentation.

 # Compilation
 ###### Create compilation folder